-The process of analysis and assessment is rather unique as it needs the pentester to analyse the application before and after installation.
+The process of analysis and assessment is rather unique as it needs the pentester to analyze the application before and after installation.
 Some assessment techniques included are as below:

-Archive Analysis: Android and iOS app installation packages are extracted and thoroughly examined, with an aim to review configuration files.
+Archive Analysis: Android and iOS app installation packages are extracted and thoroughly examined, with the aim to review configuration files.

 Reverse Engineering: The compiled applications are all converted into readable code.
-The pentester further analyses the decompiled code with an aim to understand and decipher the application functionalities and hunt for vulnerabilities.
+The pentester further analyses the decompiled code with the aim to understand and decipher the application functionalities and hunt for vulnerabilities.

 Dynamic Analysis: This form of analysis is performed while the application is still running.
 It includes forensic analysis of the file systems while monitoring the traffic between the application and server.

 Network and Web Traffic: A test proxy is used to control the security tester, and certain configurations are made within the server connections to reflect the proxy connections.
 The network traffic is intercepted and analyzed, especially the transmission between the application and the server.

 Interprocess Endpoint Analysis: Android apps consist of the following IPC endpoints, which need to be analyzed:a) Intents: These refer to signals which are used to send and receive messages between different components within Android systems.